KastnerRG/Read_the_docs/docs/project6.rst

 1) Introduction
 ---------------
-This project provides an introduction to hardware acceleration using Intel DevCloud. `DevCloud <https://devcloud.intel.com/>`_. provides access to Intel `oneAPI <https://www.oneapi.com/>`_ - a set of hardware acceleration development tools.
+This project provides an introduction to hardware acceleration using Intel `DevCloud <https://devcloud.intel.com/>`_.
+DevCloud provides access to Intel `oneAPI <https://www.oneapi.com/>`_ - a set of hardware acceleration development tools.
 We focus on the Data Parallel C++ (DPC++) programming methodology that is a core part of oneAPI.
 DevCloud provides access to different Intel hardware platforms including multicore CPUs, GPUs, and FPGAs.
 DPC++ aims to provide a single source programming methodology that covers these different hardware accelerators.

 2) Project Goal
 ---------------